 Early guests on the show included Jennifer Garner, Ashton Kutcher, The Rock, David Boreanaz, Quentin Tarantino, Charlie Sheen, Denise Richards, Shannon Elizabeth, Andy Dick, Sharon and Ozzy Osbourne, Rebecca Romijn-Stamos, David Duchovny, Larry King, David Spade, Ed Begley, Jr, Regis Philbin, Courtney Thorne-Smith, Bonnie Hunt, Diane Sawyer, Nick Lachey, Luke Perry, William H. Macy, Lou Ferrigno, Seth Green, Martin Short, Roseanne, Jeri Ryan, Sara Rue, Jim Belushi, George Lopez, plus sports stars like Shaquille O'Neal, Serena Williams and Mike Tyson, and live performances from musical guests ranging from Marilyn Manson to Barry Manilow, including Usher, No Doubt, Yoko Ono, Snoop Dogg, Clay Aiken, Counting Crowes, Enrique Iglesias, Toby Keith, Alanis Morissette, DMX, Lenny Kravitz, LeAnn Rimes, Lionel Richie and Coldplay.
 He's even had puppets like Kermit the Frog & Alf.

 It pays to check ahead, though.
-You can get a list of upcoming guests on the show at this link: http://abc.go.com/primetime/jimmykimmel.
+You can get a list of the week's upcoming guests on the show at this link: http://www.allamericanspeakers.com/Jimmy-Kimmel-Show.php.

 The show tapes live most week nights at 7:00 pm.

 Like virtually all TV tapings,

 tickets to join the show's studio audience are free, and you can get them online.
 Unfortunately,

 on their website